IgorSzyporyn/storybook-facelift/README.md

 This will give you the zero-config version of the addon which is simply Storybook as-is, but with a light/dark theme variant toggler.

-The addon and options available are meant to be as gracefull and unobtrusive as possible, and therefore most features of `storybook-facelift` are not enabled as default.
+The addon and parameters available are meant to be as gracefull and unobtrusive as possible, and therefore most features of `storybook-facelift` are not enabled as default.

-To get the most of the addon you may want to configure it through the options in `preview.js`.
+To get the most of the addon you may want to configure it through the parameters in `preview.js`.

 ```js
 export const parameters = {